Nathan5563/nnes/README.md

-# NNES - Cycle-Accurate NES Emulator
+# NNES: A Cycle-Accurate NES Emulator
 NNES is a work-in-progress, cycle-accurate NES emulator written in Rust.
 It currently implements the 2A03 CPU core, memory bus, cartridge handling, and 2C02 PPU scaffolding.
 The goal is perfect cycle-accuracy for NROM (mapper 0) games, with future plans to support additional mappers.

 ## Project Status